taegilIm/taegilim/README.md

 ## Hi there 👋

+I'm studying various programming langauge.
+This GitHub Profile will be portfolio in a few years maybe.

 <!--
 **taegilIm/taegilim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.